Ian8VT/Ian8VT.github.io/qgis/lab_8/twitter_index.md

 ![hotcold_normalized_tweet_difference](/qgis/lab_8/counties_ndti.png)

-This map, developed in GeoDa,
+This map, developed in GeoDa, is a hot-cold map of the normalized difference of Twitter activity between storm tweets and the baseline.
+Blue shaded areas are counties in which the frequency of storm tweets was greater than baseline.
+Red shaded areas are counties in which the frequency of baseline tweets was greater than tweets related to Hurricane Dorian.

 ![pp_values_normalized_tweet_difference](/qgis/lab_8/counties_ndti_ppvalues.png)

-This map, developed in GeoDa,
+This map, developed in GeoDa, displays the data of the previous hot-cold map, but displays how statistically significance of the shift from baseline data.
+Using the hot-cold map as your lens, you can see that areas along the cost tweeted about Hurricane Dorian significantly more than baseline.

 ### Conclusion